firstcontributions/first-contributions/additional-material/Things a non Programmer can do.md

 You may need to get special permissions in the ticketing system, which most project leaders will be glad to give you when you say you want to help clean up the tickets.

 4. **Diagnose a bug**: Bugs are often poorly reported.
-Diagnosing and triaging a bug can help save the developers save time with the legwork of figuring out the specifics of the problem.
+Diagnosing and triaging a bug can help save the developers time with the legwork of figuring out the specifics of the problem.
 If a user reported, "The software doesn't work when I do X," spend some time to figure out the specifics of what goes into that problem.
 Is it repeatable?
-Can you create a set of steps to cause the problem repeatedly?
+Can you create a set of steps that causes the problem repeatedly?
 Can you narrow down the problem, such as only happening on one browser but not another, or one distro but not another?

 Even if you don't know what causes the problem, the effort you put into narrowing down the circumstances makes it easier for someone else to fix it.
 Whatever you discover, add it to the ticket in the bug system for all to see.